Fix: Dropbox stops syncing in Windows 10

 Now, try to sync your files with Dropbox again, and see if the issue is resolved.

-Modify Dropbox location (for advanced users)
+Solution 5 – Modify the Dropbox location (for advanced users)

 In case none of the settings from above worked for you, try a more advanced solution.
 You’ll have to can remove your settings by hand using an administrative account.
 This should reset Dropbox and resolve the syncing problem.
 If you’re not sure what you’re doing, ask someone else for help in order to avoid doing even more damage.